 “I worked my whole life so why should anyone else get it easy?”

 What if people 100 years ago didn’t implement any changes to make life easier?
-We wouldn’t have the health and safety act, we wouldn’t have cars or trade unions, running water or a host of other things that get us through the day just that bit easier.
+We wouldn’t have the health and safety act or the NHS, we wouldn’t have cars or trade unions, running water or a host of other things that get us through the day just that bit easier.
 In my view we’re working towards a society that makes time for it’s citizens to be happy and live the Jetsons life.
 Otherwise what’s the point?

-The attitude that if everyone doesn’t work then they will turn in to alcoholic layabouts is a horribly bleak view of humankind yet it’s one which is pushed to the limit by the right wing MSN onto the people who DO endure a drudge filled life yet accept it as a prideful existence.
+The attitude that if everyone doesn’t work then they will turn in to alcoholic layabouts is a horribly bleak view of humankind, yet it’s one which is pushed to the limit by the right wing MSM onto the people who DO endure a drudge filled life yet accept it as a prideful existence.

-Make no mistake, even if people had their income sorted at the basic level…..hell even if the concept of money was eliminated entirely people will STILL want to be doctors, people will STILL want to be engineers, lawyers, scientists etc. becasue that’s what they are interested in.
+Make no mistake, even if people had their income sorted at the basic level…..hell even if the concept of money was eliminated entirely people will STILL want to be doctors, people will STILL want to be engineers, lawyers, scientists etc. becasue that’s where their passion lies.
 The idea that everyone gets into a career JUST because of the salary is disgusting and an insult to the good people of our species.

 We have a long way to go as a people.
 The world is still grossly imbalanced and both the far left and far right are at fault (though the far right are far more destructive).